pkijowska/projects-studying-etc/javascript.md

 As a request-response protocol, HTTP gives users a way to interact with web resources such as HTML files by transmitting hypertext messages between clients and servers.
 HTTP clients generally use Transmission Control Protocol (TCP) connections to communicate with servers.

+HTTP requests and responses, and they carry information about the client browser, the requested page, the server, and more.

 **network protocol**
 it is a style of communication over a network.
 There are protocols for sending email, fetching email, sharing files etc.
 HTTP is a protocol for retrieving named resources (chunks of information, such as web pages or pictures)